anthonybench/powerjira/README.md

 ## **Contribute 🤝**
 <hr>

-Feel free to push PR's to help make this tool more extensible/flexible over at the [GitHub repo](https://github.com/anthonybench/powerjira).
+Feel free to push PR's to help make this tool more extensible/flexible.

 <br />